Level 2 or 3 Hairdressing Apprentice

 The Apprenticeship in Hairdressing includes:

-All aspects of the qualification will be delivered on-site and you will have regular visits every 2 to 4 weeks from your designated assessor from Skills Group, who will monitor your progression throughout your apprenticeship.
+Some aspects of the qualification will be delivered on-site and you will have regular visits every 6 to 12 weeks from your designated assessor from Skills Group, who will monitor your progression throughout your apprenticeship.

 As part of your apprenticeship you will be expected to attend college one day per week, where you will improve upon your knowledge and practical skills.